 Lastly, Dr Google and many of the forums people use are not usually reliable sources of information, or a diagnosis for period pain, gynaecological conditions such as endometriosis, or any other gynaecological conditions.
 Only a properly trained Reproductive Medicine Specialist, Gynaecologist, Fertility Specialist, or Women’s Health Medicine Specialist can give you proper advice and education about gynaecology and matters that pertain to women’s health.
 You next door neighbour, your friend, your Facebook buddies are not reliable sources of information, unless they are fully qualified healthcare professional.
 There are some good sites out there, but even so, you still need to get advice of a proper healthcare professional and not just some person on a forum, or internet site.

 I hope this helps people understand the importance of the right information and education and seeing the right people and getting investigated and managed properly.
 I see so many people have things missed, dismissed and overlooked and I just want to help people get the right advice and right treatments and be given the right information to save people on the heartache that many I have seen have had to endure.

-If you are someone who needs assistance with gynaecological issues, then please get them to come and see me, or someone else who specializes in this.
+If you are someone who needs assistance with gynaecological issues, then please get them to come and see me,or book an online consult, or someone who specializes in this area of medicine.
 You can also contact Endometriosis Australia to find out who the best specialists and surgeons are.
 They have some great resources too. (www.endometriosisaustralia.org)